bmontgomery/DatabaseVersioning/DbVersionConsole/readme.txt

 -drop                               Drop all stored procedures, functions, and
                                     views before running the scripts.

--scriptsDir <path>                  Defines the directory containing the
+-scripts <path>                     Defines the directory containing the
                                     versioned script files.

 -l <loglevel>                       Defines the log verbosity level (what